 We provide certain executives with protection from job loss due to a change of control in the Company in the form of Change of Control Agreements ("COC Agreements").
 This protection is primarily provided so that the executives will make decisions and take actions that are in the best interest of shareholders and not unduly influenced by the fear of job loss.
 We maintain both two-year (originally executed in 2001 and later) and three-year (originally executed before 2001) COC Agreements.
-Mr. Black has a three-year COC Agreement, and Mr. Meissner, Mr. Hevert, Mr. Eisfeller and Mr. Leblanc each have a two-year COC Agreement.
-Prior to Mr. Brock's retirement on July 1, 2021, he also had a three-year COC Agreement.
+Mr. Black has a three-year COC Agreement, and Mr. Meissner, Mr. Hevert, Mr. Eisfeller and Mr. LeBlanc each have a two-year COC Agreement.

 All existing COC Agreements are "double trigger" agreements, meaning that two events must occur in order for payments to be made: (i) a change of control must occur; and (ii) an adverse employment action must occur, meaning that we must terminate the executive's employment other than for cause or disability or the executive must terminate his or her employment for good reason.
 Double trigger agreements were chosen to protect the shareholders from executives choosing to leave Unitil as result of a change of control where there is no adverse employment action.
 No existing COC Agreements contain any excise tax or other gross up provision of any kind.
 We believe that all COC Agreements comply with the provisions of IRS Code Section 409A.
-See also the section entitled Compensation - Compensation of Named Executive Officers - Potential Payments Upon Termination or Change of Control for a full description of "change of control" as defined in the COC Agreements.
+See also the section entitled Compensation-Compensation of Named Executive Officers - Potential Payments Upon Termination or Change of Control for a full description of "change of control" as defined in the COC Agreements.